Introducing C1:

 At the center of C1 is what we call the Inner Voice.
 It's not a language model that generates text or chat.
 It's pure governance.

-The Inner Voice constantly evaluates what the system is doing and why.
-It flags when more information is needed, catches instability, stops risky behavior, and knows when a task is complete.
+The Inner Voice is designed to evaluate what the system is doing and why — flagging when more information is needed, catching instability, gating risky behavior, and recognizing when a task is complete.

-When there's no external work, it continues to consolidate memories, resolve loose threads, and identify gaps.
+When there's no external work, the architecture is designed to consolidate memories, resolve loose threads, and identify gaps — a biologically-inspired rest-state cognition loop.

 Learning That Accumulates